Available in real-time and big data analytics.

 - Determine when shipping vessels from one feed are inside a moving severe weather cell from another feed.

-- The tool can compare the spatial relationship of features to point, line, or polygon features
+- The tool can compare the spatial relationship of features to point, line, or polygon features.

 - The tool evaluates a user-defined spatial relationship between the target features and a specified join dataset.

-The layer which will be filtered.
+Specifies the layer that will be filtered.